kstenerud/dogma/kbnf.md

 ### `signed_integer` Function

-The `signed_integer` function creates an expression that accepts a two's complement signed integer encoded to the specified number of bits, with the specified value range.
+The `signed_integer` function creates an expression that matches a two's complement signed integer encoded to the specified number of bits, within the specified value range.

 ```kbnf
 signed_integer(value: sint, bit_count: uint): expression